The Subordinate Clause

-Who ate handfuls of Cheerios with his bare hands
+Who ate handfuls of bran flakes with his bare hands

-Who = relative pronoun; Who = subject; ate = verb.
+Who = relative pronoun (functioning as the subject); ate = verb.

-Remember this important point: A subordinate clause cannot stand alone as a sentence because it does not provide a complete thought.
-The reader is left wondering, "So what happened?"
-A word group that begins with a capital letter and ends with a period must contain at least one main clause.
-Otherwise, you will have written a fragment, a major error.
+Remember this important point: A subordinate clause cannot stand alone as a sentence because the reader is left wondering, "So what happened?"
+When a word group begins with a capital letter and ends with a period, you must include at least one main clause to complete the thought.
+Otherwise, you have written a fragment, a major error.

 After Amy sneezed all over the tuna salad.

 So what happened?
-Did Amy throw it down the garbage disposal or serve it on toast to her friends?
+Did Amy throw the salad down the garbage disposal or serve it on toast to her friends?
 No complete thought = fragment.

 Once Adam smashed the spider.